-Wear easy to remove shoes.
+Wear easy-to-remove shoes.
 As you go through the security check at the airport, you’re going to have to take off your shoes a couple of times.
-So instead of wearing gladiator shoes will endless shoelaces to untie, opting for flip flops or sneakers is a better choice.

 Pro tip: Make sure you don’t have smelly feet or shoes as you don’t want to be embarrassed at the airport when you take off your shoes.